antoniandre/vue-cal/README.md

 ___

-## 🚧 WIP: We’re Building This From the Ground Up!
+## 🚀 v5 is Here!
+A New Era Begins

+The long-awaited v5 is now officially released!
+This version has been rebuilt from the ground up, bringing powerful new features, performance improvements, and a solid foundation for future growth.

-This project is in active development, with new features, enhancements, and bug fixes being added every day!
-Every line of code is crafted with care to ensure it meets the highest standards and provides value to our community.
+Every line of code has been carefully crafted to maintain the highest standards, ensuring reliability, flexibility, and ease of use for our community.

-We are pushing to pre-release the v5 by February!
-And your support can supercharge development!
-Sponsorships help us dedicate more time to accelerating feature releases, improving documentation and usability and ensuring robust testing and long-term stability.

-#### 💡 Any Sponsorship Matters
+### 💡 Your Support Fuels the Future

-🌟 Whether you’re using this project for a hobby, a commercial product, or simply to explore new technologies, Your sponsorship — big or small — makes a direct impact, helping the project thrive and stay lush and green. 🥦
+🌟 Whether you’re using this project for a hobby, a commercial product, or to explore new technologies, your support makes a huge difference!
+Sponsorships help us continue improving, refining documentation, and ensuring long-term stability. 🚀

+Let me know if you’d like any tweaks! 🎉

 ---